Healthcare mobile app development for doctors

 Source: figure1.com

-Among Doctors is a social networking website for medical providers with discussion boards and international job postings.
-With Among Doctors, you can create private groups and collaborate with other professionals.
-Only verified physicians can join this network.
-There’s also a possibility to find or create events in your area of interest.
+Among Doctors is a social networking platform for medical providers with verified-physician discussion boards, private groups, international job postings, and events in your area of interest.

 healthcare_mobile_app_development_for_doctors_image_6